pcal43/RetroApp/README.md

 *If you think it's a useful idea, come to my [discord channel](https://discord.pcal.net) and let me know!*

+---

-### Why would I want to use this?
+### Why would anyone want to use this?

-RetroAppMaker might be a good choice for you if:
+RetroAppMaker might be a good choice if:

 * **You really only care about playing a few games.**  If you just have a dozen or so retro games that you care about playing regularly on your mac, you may